buttermilkcake/LearningResources/glossary.md

 **Linting** - Running a program that checks your code for syntax errors (i.e using double vs single quotes)

+**Machine Learning** - The science of getting computers to act without being explicitly programmed.

 **Markdown Text** - This document is written in markdown syntax and like HTML, is a basic language used for formatting text documents that can be read and interpreted on the web.

 **Method** - A method is a procedure associated with an object.
 For example, you could have an object, **Window** which has an **open()** and a **close()** method.